 Phiz won't let people stalk until they can hit three shots on a circular target, and then a "kill" shot on the paper silhouette of a deer at 100 yards.
 I'd never fired a rifle before, but guns are so accurate these days that I managed these immediately.
 You draw an imaginary line up the front leg and aim a little way above it.
 A shot will blast straight through the animal there – lung, heart – hit a deer in that spot and it might rear up or canter a few paces, but it's finished.
 You never shoot a wild deer in the head, which might rip off part of its jaw; without a trained dog to find it, it would be left to starve.

 The need to ensure a clean kill was strictly enforced.
 Having a deer in your sights is not enough to take a shot.
 You always shoot broadside.
 Phiz's dog, a beautiful creature called Red, is trained to find and hold wounded deer: Phiz then catches up and makes sure the second shot is true.
-I ask how many times a year Red gets to to do his party trick.
+I ask how many times a year Red gets to do his party trick.
 "Two or three."
 And how many deer do you shoot every year?
 "A few hundred."

 Andy slinks off on his own while Phiz and I creep through the forest, me in borrowed green overalls and the wrong hat.
 Odd noises break the silence: a squirrel scuttling up a tree, a crow's caw, the crack of a twig.
 I stand close behind Phiz, the loaded rifle swinging from his shoulder, its barrel pointing towards my face.
 Then he stops.